OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 - **Plan** - a serialized list of operations that can be executed by a PyGrid Node
 - **Gateway** - a data store and load balancer that serves as the primary public endpoint for a PyGrid network
 - **Node** - a single server acting as a worker for a PyGrid gateway, where model training takes place
-- **Privacy budget** - the amount of model training requests a user can make on a given dataset
+- **Privacy budget** - the amount of data per user that a data compliance officer can justify leaving their system
 - **Epsilon value** - the name of the value for measuring a user's privacy budget

 We will also use this section for defining each of the components of the OpenMined dynamic federated learning system: